Easy On Hold | Blog - what is legal hold music?

 Which PRO should you pay?

 In the US, the PROs include SESAC, ASCAP, BMI, and GMR.
 These organizations collect fees on behalf of the copyright holders.
-You can identify which PRO is representing a song by using a lookup tool, such as BMI’s Songview Search.
-When you search You’re The Inspiration, you find that the song is registered by Universal Music Publishing in an agreement with BMI.
+You can identify which PRO represents a song by using a lookup tool, such as BMI’s Longview Search.
+You will discover that the song You’re The Inspiration is registered by Universal Music Publishing in an agreement with BMI.
 Therefore, a performance license from BMI is required.
 But wait.
-The co-composer David Foster is published by Peer Music and is in a licensing agreement with ASCAP, another one of the PROs.
+The co-composer, David Foster, is published by Peer Music and is in a licensing agreement with ASCAP, another one of the PROs.
 This means we will also need a performance license from ASCAP.

 Many songs have multiple composers and publishers, making it necessary to pay more than one, and as many as four, Performance Rights Agencies.